MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADApplication.md

 ```

 ### -HomePage
-New URL of the application homepage.
+Specifies the new URL of the application homepage.

 ```yaml
 Type: String